 The emphasis in our canteen is on providing healthy and nutritious snacks, meals and drinks.
 Canteen facilities are available to staff and students before school, from 8.00am until 8.45am, and at recess and lunch times.
 Junior students are not permitted to purchase from the canteen during class time.
-Senior students may purchase from the Canteen throughout the day.
+Senior students may purchase from the Canteen throughout the day in their study periods.